 Frequently Asked Questions

-Here are some common questions about making Blueberry Coconut Chia Seed Pudding.
+Here are some common questions regarding Blueberry Coconut Chia Seed Pudding.

 Can I use fresh blueberries instead of frozen?